Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: Applications

 \subsection{Sticker Retrieval}

-Since we used a 20\% test split, we compare three sticker semantic baseline methods for the sticker retrieval task to generate queries. \begin{itemize} \item \textbf{Context:} Take the previous utterance in the context as the query. \item \textbf{BLIP2} \cite{li2023blip2}: Generate queries via image captioning. \item \textbf{Vanilla VLM}\cite{liu2023llava}: Zero-shot query generation with LLaVA-1.5B-7B. \item \textbf{SFT VLM (Ours):} Finetuned LLaVA-1.5B-7B model on StickerQueries dataset \cite{liu2023llava}. \end{itemize} We generate test candidate pools using the above baselines and use BM25 \cite{robertson2009probabilistic} for retrieval.
+On the same 20\% test split, we compare three sticker semantic baseline methods for the sticker retrieval task to generate queries. \begin{itemize} \item \textbf{Context:} Take previous utterance as query. \item \textbf{BLIP2} \cite{li2023blip2}: Generate queries via image captioning. \item \textbf{Vanilla VLM} \cite{liu2023llava}: Zero-shot LLaVA-1.5B-7B. \item \textbf{SFT VLM (Ours):} Finetuned LLaVA-1.5B-7B model. \end{itemize} We generate test candidate pools using the above baselines and use BM25 \cite{robertson2009probabilistic} for retrieval.
 The fine-tuned LLaVA model trained on the StickerQueries dataset achieves the highest Recall@K scores at every cutoff, indicating it generates more accurate and relevant queries for sticker retrieval.
 Compared to zero-shot baselines like Vanilla VLM, BLIP2 image captions, and direct conversation context, our model provides a significantly stronger candidate pool for BM25 retrieval, underscoring the benefits of domain-specific fine-tuning.